Gustash/react-native-focus/README.md

 Get iOS Focus status information in React Native

+This library only works on iOS.
+Running this library's code on Android will result in crashes.

+Make sure you only run this code after you've verified the current platform is iOS.

 ## WIP

 This package is still a WIP and not ready for production use!